AntL4b/anthill-framework/README.md

 To create controllers and handlers, Anthill Framework uses classes and decorators.
 Two types of controllers and handlers are available: `@RestController` / `@LambdaController` going in pair with `@RestHandler` / `@LambdaHandler`

+> [!WARNING]
-> :warning: All handlers within the app MUST have different names.
+> All handlers within the app MUST have different names.
 > By default, the handler registration system will use the handler method name but there's a chance this name won't be unique.
 > Ex: MyController1.list() and MyController2.list() won't work.
 > If two handlers located in two controllers have the same name, you will have to declare an alternative name for at least one handler.